Before you read on, you should know that this article is part of a series on developing a visibility strategy. This is chapter 1 in that series.

 If you’re interested in diving more deeply into the link between your soul’s purpose, your business, and your personal energy levels check out this audio:

-NB: The full episode, including some block clearing around seeing and living your soul purpose, will soon be available to School of Visibility library members.
-Stay tuned for more details!
+NB: The full episode, including some block clearing around seeing and living your soul purpose, is available to our School of Visibility students in the library.
+Check out the library here and more information about how to enrol as a student at the School of Visibility here.